Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Results

 In \cref{tab:raw-numbers}, we show the quantity and quality of signatures in each registry.
 We show the total amount of signable artifacts in each registry, how many of those are signed, and the status of the subset of signed signatures.
-We show both the most recent year of data (\startYear to \finishDate) and the entire time period of data (\startDate to \finishDate).
+We show both the most recent year of data (Jan-Dec 2023) and the entire time period (\startDate to \finishDate).